Anatomy, Abdomen and Pelvis, Perineal Body

 Structure and Function

-The perineal body is the space in which the connective tissue of muscles and septa join.
-It is the meeting point of the superficial and deep layers of the pelvis contributing the balance of biomechanical forces.
-It integrates the excretory functions of the urogenital and anorectal organs absorbing the posterior visceral movements.
-Continence is maintained by the integrity of this system related to the respiratory function of the diaphragm and the postural and locomotor functions of the trunk and the inferior limbs.[5]
-In the female, hormones during pregnancy influence tissue density and regulate the elongation properties of the perineal body and the pelvic soft tissues, stretching during childbirth.[6]
+The perineal body is the space where the connective tissue of muscles and septa converge.
+This structure is the meeting point of the superficial and deep layers of the pelvis, contributing to the balance of biomechanical forces.
+The perineal body integrates the excretory functions of the urogenital and anorectal organs, absorbing posterior visceral movements.
+The integrity of this system is essential for maintaining continence and is closely linked to the respiratory function of the diaphragm, as well as the postural and locomotor functions of the trunk and lower limbs.
+In the female body, hormones during pregnancy affect tissue density and regulate the elongation properties of the perineal body and the pelvic soft tissues, allowing for stretching during childbirth.[5]

 Embryology

-During the concomitant formation of the first anlage of the pelvic organs, two muscle groups arise the pubis-caudal group and the cloacal group, or Gegenbauer's muscle.
+Two muscle groups emerge during the concurrent development of the 1st anlage of the pelvic organs.
+These muscle groups are the pubis-caudal group and the cloacal group, also known as the Gegenbauer muscle.

 Blood Supply and Lymphatics